melvinversluijs/wordpress-docker/README.md

 1. Navigate to the root of this project.
 2. Add your Wordpress installation and name the folder containing your Wordpress files as `wordpress`.
 (If you want to call it anything else please also change this on line 6 and 14 of the docker-compose.yml file).
 3. Add the following line to your hosts file: `127.0.0.1 wordpress-dev.local`
+4. Replace the `<YOUR_THEME_FOLDER>` in the php and nginx volumes with your theme folder name.
+Caching everything except the theme folder will boost your performance on macOS.
-4. Build the project with `docker-compose build`
+5. Build the project with `docker-compose build`
    - Make sure you Use Linux containers (Windows only)
    - Execute commands in CMD as administrator (Windows only)
-5. For performance reasons you should replace the nginx and php volume with the directory you are actively editing i.e. your theme folder during development.
+6. For performance reasons you should replace the nginx and php volume with the directory you are actively editing i.e. your theme folder during development.
 (Instead of the entire Wordpress directory).
-6. Start the services by using `docker-compose up` you can add the -d option to run the services in the background.
+7. Start the services by using `docker-compose up` you can add the -d option to run the services in the background.
-7. Use `docker ps` to check the status of the current active containers.
+8. Use `docker ps` to check the status of the current active containers.

 ```text
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS                               NAMES